DanielOgorchock/ST_Anything/README.md

     - You must ensure your hub's LAN IP address does not change.
 Use your router's static DHCP assignment feature to make sure your hub always gets the same IP Address!
 Enter that address in the corresponding line in the sketch.
     - The Arduino must be assigned a static TCP/IP address, Gateway, DNS, Subnet Mask, MAC Address(W5100 only), SSID+Password(ESP8266 only)
     - *** NOTE: If using the W5100 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!
 Please leave the first octet in the MAC Address '06' as certain MAC addresses are UNICAST while others are MULTICAST.
 Your MAC must be UNICAST and be a 'Locally Administered Address' Please see https://en.wikipedia.org/wiki/MAC_address#Address_details for more information ***
+    - *** NOTE: If using the W5500 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!
+Use the one packaged with the W5500 shield.
     - Note: If using an ESP-01 for WiFi only with an Arduino, the example assumes you're using an Arduino MEGA 2560.
-Attach the ESP-01 to Hardware Serial "Serial1"
+Attach the ESP-01 to Hardware Serial "Serial1"  (currently this combination has NOT proven to be reliable)
   - Your IDE Serial Monitor Window must be set to 9600 baud
   - With the Serial Monitor window open, load your sketch and watch the output
   - If using an Arduino/ESP-01, NodeMCU v1.0 ESP8266 board, or ESP-01 the MAC Address will be printed out in the serial monitor window.
 Write this down as you will need it to configure the Device using your ST App on your phone.
 (Note: MAC Address must later be entered with no delimeters in the form of "06AB23CD45EF" (without quotes!))